ssbgp/simulator/README.md

 1. Assuming the JRE is properly installed, open up the command line and type the following command, replacing `<path-to-jar-file>` with the path to the JAR file previously downloaded.

-        java -jar <path-to-jar-file> -v
+        java -jar <path-to-jar-file> --version

     If everything went ok, the message `SS-BGP Simulator: {version}`  should be present in the terminal prompt, where `{version}` corresponds to the version of the application that was downloaded.
 If any issues occur, check out the [Troubleshooting](Troubleshooting) section for solutions to common problems.

 ## Basic Usage

-The [Installation](#installation) section already showed how to run the simulator application using the `-v` option to show the simulator's version.
+The [Installation](#installation) section already showed how to run the simulator application using the `--version` option to show the simulator's version.
 This command is useful to determine if we are running the expected version of the simulator.
 But, it does not do much else.

 **From this point on will assume the path to the simulator's JAR file is `simulator.jar`**